No pups available until late fall 2021

 This breed typically lives 14-16 years.
 Some health concerns can arise such as luxating patella, liver disease, heart disease, and retinal dysplasia.
 Some Havanese tear and cause a brownish stain near or under the corners of the eyes.
 This is more noticeable on white coats and is not a cause for concern.
 The Havanese Club of America monitors genetic issues to prevent propagation within the breed.
 As a responsible breeder, I personally have testing done on the adult dogs that I use for breeding to try preventing passing on genetic disorders.
 The tests that my dogs must pass in order to breed are as follows: Eye Disease (CERF), Deafness (BAER), Patella Luxation, Cardiac Disease, Hip Dysplasia, and Elbow Dysplasia.
 These testing results and records are available upon request.

-I will not have puppies until Winter 2021.
+No pups available until late fall 2021!
 If I know of a reputable breeder I will definitely forward your information.

 Our babies are adopted quickly, so reach out to reserve your furever friend or to ask any questions.